 This clickable list of Tunisian crochet lace resources is mainly to aid students of my classes in exploring more about Tunisian lace crochet at their leisure.
 The links below represent the extra information that doesn’t fit into a standard three-hour class.
 Some are the names of designers, books, other types of crochet lace, etc., that I may have mentioned in a class.

 I created this resource list for my students & others to explore the Five Peaks Tunisian crochet shawl, and similar start-in-a-corner, edge-as-you-go L-shaped wraps.
-(If you have not yet taken any of my Tunisian crochet classes, I hope someday I’ll meet you in one of them!)
 This extra information didn’t fit into a standard three-hour class.
 Some items are names of designers, books, etc., that I may have mentioned in class.